d3scomp/JDEECo/README.md

 All of the projects in the repository are the Eclipse projects.
 As such they can be easily imported to the Eclipse workspace.

 In order to work with jDEECo sources in the Eclipse IDE a proper target platform needs to be configured.
 For that purpose both `core` and `sde` projects contain the `targetDefinition.target` files, which points to the required update sites containing necessary plugins.
-To set them active, click `Set as Target Platform` link (top left corner) in the overview tab of the targetDefinition.target.
+To set them active, click the `Set as Target Platform` link (top left corner) in the overview tab of the targetDefinition.target.